Investigating Test Overfitting on SWE-bench: Results

-To answer this research question, we run the e-Otter++ generated white-box tests on Agentless patches and see how many of them go from fail-to-pass.
-Figure~\ref{fig:sankey} shows that with the Claude-3.7-Sonnet model, 229 tests actually pass on the initial patches.
-Does this mean that the black-box golden tests will pass on these patches?
-The answer is no. There are 50 instances where the black-box test could not pass, signaling potential overfitting (50/229=21.8\%).
+To quantify overfitting without refinement, we run the e-Otter++ generated tests~$t_\textrm{gen}$ on Agentless code patches~$c_\textrm{new}$ and see how many pass.
+Figure~\ref{fig:sankey} shows that with the Claude-3.7-Sonnet model, for 229 instances, the initial code passes the generated tests.
+Does this mean that the hidden golden tests~$t_\textrm{gold}$ will pass on these patches?
+The answer is no. There are 50 instances where $t_\textrm{gold}$ failed, rendering them unresolved according to the benchmark.
+That means the overfitting rate among the 229 instances \mbox{is $\frac{50}{229}=21.8\%$}.
 For the GPT-4o model, the overfitting rate is 33.0\%, even higher than the Claude-3.7-Sonnet model (see Table~\ref{tbl:rq1}).
+Note that a test can overfit due to weaknesses in both the code patches and the tests.
+However, we did not explicitly differentiate between the two, as doing so would require extensive qualitative studies, which are difficult to scale.